Einat Amir

-Einat Amir (born 1979) is an interdisciplinary artist and researcher, living and working in Finland.
+Einat Amir (Hebrew: עינת עמיר; born 1979) is an interdisciplinary artist and researcher, living and working in Finland.
 Her work combines film and video installation with performance, and focuses on examining socio-political issues through the framework of psychology.
 In her research, she focuses on the possibilities and application of collaboration between science and art.

 Early life and education

 Amir was born in 1979 in Jerusalem.
 In 2001, she was awarded the Fellowship for outstanding students from the Ministry of Education in Israel.
 In 2004, she received her B.ed. (with honors) HaMidrasha School of Art, Beit Berl College in Israel, and was the recipient of the school's Excellency Award.
-After receiving an Agnes Martin Scholarship, and subsequently the Artis Fellowship and the Toms Visual Art Fellowship, as well as the Study Fellowship America from the Israel Cultural Foundation, she attained her M.F.A. in 2009 from Columbia University, School of the Arts in New York.
+After receiving an Agnes Martin Scholarship, and subsequently the Artis Fellowship, as well as the Study Fellowship America-Israel Cultural Foundation, she attained her M.F.A. in 2009 from Columbia University, School of the Arts in New York.
+She earned her doctoral degree (DA) from the Department of Art & Media and the Department of Neuroscience & Biomedical Engineering at Aalto University, Finland.